Pros and Cons of Technology in Aviation

 - Advanced Aviation SMS: Science and Technology Required for Profits

 A solution to this issue is emphasizing the coexistence of technology and human skills, with the two things taken together and in the right proportion.
 In fact, technology should be an aid to human skill, not a substitute for it.

 Maybe in the future technology will reach a level of maturity of ‘perfection’ that will allow it to be a substitute for manual skills without drawbacks, but we are not there yet.
 The failure of technology is still considered quite likely in safety risk assessments and the need to intervene manually is almost always considered as a remedial action.

-Technology is not perfect, so there is the need to preserve the human capacity of synthesis and the person needs to be empowered of the final decision.
-Technology should be considered as an aid for the person and it should help them to make the right decision and not to surrender individual accountability.
+Technology is not perfect, so there is a need to preserve the human capacity for synthesis and the person needs to be empowered with the final decision.
+Technology should be considered as an aid for the person and it should help them to make the right decision and not surrender individual accountability.